 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright and 1/2 of Barrett's intestate property -- that is, $100,000 worth.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

-If you die without a will in Missouri, your children will receive an “intestate share” of your property.
-The size of each child’s share depends on how many children you have and whether or not you are married.
+If you die without a will in Missouri, your children will receive an "intestate share" of your property.
+The size of each child's share depends on how many children you have, whether or not you are married, and whether your spouse is also their parent.
 (See the table above.)

 For children to inherit from you under the laws of intestacy, the state of Missouri must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.